 Since the beginning of time, project management has existed in some form or another.
 Think about it; the ancient ziggurats didn’t materialize overnight.
-They required thousands of man hours to construct, and you can bet there was a project manager of some sort at the helm of the operation.
+They required thousands of man-hours to construct, and you can bet there was a project manager of some sort at the helm of the operation.
 No matter the era, moving activities from point “A” to point “Z,” or for that matter point “B,” requires discipline and a plan.
-This interactive workshop focuses on basic components of project management and skills people need to drive work forward.
+This interactive workshop focuses on the basic components of project management and skills people need to drive work forward.

 At this program’s conclusion, participants should be able to:

 - Explain the importance of clearly defining a project, identifying sponsors, and generating buy-in.

 - Articulate assumptions, risks, milestones, and other elements associated with a project.